open/close all folders

 - Seven Celestial Warriors in Fushigi Yuugi.

-- Seven Shichibukai.
+- Seven Shichibukai in One Piece.
 There were also seven Straw Hat Pirates for a considerable length of time (then they gained more crew members).

 - Seven Swordsmen of the Mist.
 Also, the ninja academy graduates each year are assigned to numbered squads.
 Guess which squad the main character ended up in.

 - The chapter where Hinata finally confesses to Naruto is Chapter 437 (4+3=7).
 The manga itself ends with the epilogue in Chapter 700, where Naruto is the Seventh Hokage and is Happily Married to Hinata.
 Their romance unfolds during the seventh Shippuden movie, The Last: Naruto the Movie.
 Also counts as Lucky Seven.

 - Nana uses this rather prominently: both of the main characters are named Nana (a Japanese reading for the number 7), and they share an apartment numbered 707.
 Subverted in that neither of the two main characters' names use the kanji for 7.